yesworkflow-org/yw-prototypes/README.md

-    graph.datalabel            Info to display in data nodes: NAME, URI, or BOTH graph.dotcomments          SHOW or HIDE comments in dot files graph.dotfile              Name of GraphViz DOT file to  write graph to graph.layout               Direction of graph layout: TB, LR, RL, or BT graph.portlayout           Layout mode for workflow ports: HIDE, RELAX or GROUP graph.view                 Workflow view to render: PROCESS, DATA or COMBINED graph.workflowbox          SHOW or HIDE box around nodes internal to workflow
+    graph.datalabel            Info to display in data nodes: NAME, URI, or BOTH graph.dotcomments          SHOW or HIDE comments in dot files graph.dotfile              Name of GraphViz DOT file to write graph to graph.edgelabels           SHOW or HIDE labels on edges in process and data views graph.layout               Direction of graph layout: TB, LR, RL, or BT graph.params               SHOW, HIDE, or REDUCE visibility of parameters graph.portlayout           Layout mode for workflow ports: HIDE, RELAX or GROUP graph.view                 Workflow view to render: PROCESS, DATA or COMBINED graph.workflowbox          SHOW or HIDE box around nodes internal to workflow